As more adults compete with teens and college students for summer jobs, you need all the help you can get.

-That said, you can use a summer job as a way to get your foot in the door of a targeted company, and then impress the employer into hiring you full-time.
+That said, you can use a summer job, or summer internship, as a way to get your foot in the door of a targeted company, and then impress the employer into hiring you full-time.

 Free: Download The 50+ Mostly Unusual Places to Find Summer Jobs, a handy checklist to keep track of where you applied for summer jobs.

 Finding part-time or full-time summer jobs near you